Of Commerce, Counsel & the Coin

 Multipolar Transition

-Production has migrated to Asia, surplus capital to the Gulf, custody to Singapore, and a quietly growing fraction of the returns to digital rails that answer to no flag.
-The empire does not fall.
-It is unbundled, and the pieces are sent to bidders.
+Production has migrated to Asia, surplus capital to the Gulf, custody to Singapore, and a growing fraction of the returns to digital rails that answer to no flag.
+What looks from the outside like a fall is an unbundling, with the pieces sent out to bidders.

 Why the hosts change

 Each empire in this lineage inherits the same machine and runs it through the same three movements.
 It borrows into existence the money it needs to build the ships, the soldiers, the satellites; it deploys the ships, soldiers and satellites to enforce demand for the currency; and it collects the interest on the loan from those whose labour gives the currency its value.
-The arrangement is efficient when the empire is young.
-It is steadily less so as the debt stock grows and the productive economy that services it shrinks.
-At a certain point the cost of defending the currency overtakes the seigniorage extracted from issuing it.
-The proprietors of the machine begin, with no particular drama, to look for a new host.
+The arrangement is efficient while the empire is young and steadily less so as the debt stock grows and the productive economy that services it shrinks; at a certain point the cost of defending the currency overtakes the seigniorage extracted from issuing it, and the proprietors of the machine begin, with no particular drama, to look for a new host.

 1780s